Strong light-matter coupled ultra-fast and non-linear quantum semiconductor devices

 Many-Photon Non-Linearities

 We will then move to the case of many photons.
-We will focus on absorption saturation, which has been explored only in the weak coupling regime, where it is difficult to engineer.
-We have discovered that in the SCR, instead, it becomes tailorable and previously unavailable functionalities can be envisioned.
+We will focus on absorption saturation, which has only been explored in the weak coupling regime, where it is difficult to engineer.
+We have discovered that in the SCR, it instead becomes tailorable, and previously unavailable functionalities can be envisioned.

 Semiconductor Saturable Absorber Mirrors